tschf/oracle-ci-guide/README.md

 ![](https://travis-ci.org/tschf/oracle-ci-guide.svg)

-Now, the build process requires access to your OTN credentials in order to download the database RPM file - so, that goes without saying that yould be accepting OTN's terms of service - particularly for Oracle XE.
+Now, the build process requires access to your OTN credentials in order to download the database RPM file - so, that goes without saying that wou would be accepting OTN's terms of service - particularly for Oracle XE.

 So, after enabling your repository, click the cog icon to the left of the repository name as can be seen above.
 On the settings page, add the following environment variables:

 * ORACLE_LOGIN_ssousername
 * ORACLE_LOGIN_password

-When you click the `Add` button, you will want to leave `Display value in the build log` set in the `OFF` position (so know what can get your credentials).
+When you click the `Add` button, you will want to leave `Display value in the build log` set in the `OFF` position (so no what can get your credentials).
 After that's done, the settings page should appear like so.

 ![](assets/Screenshot from 2016-05-02 16-26-59.png)